lthnhuw/Portfolio/README.md

 # About
 Hi, I'm Huynh Nhu, you can call me Hanu.

-I'm currently a fourth-year Computer Science student at Can Tho University.
+I'm currently a final-year Computer Science student at Can Tho University.
 With the foundational knowledge I have acquired, I aspire to apply my skills and expertise in a real-world working environment at MFast.
 With a proactive mindset and a strong willingness to learn, I am confident that I can contribute valuable insights to the company and work effectively in a team.

 In my free time, I actively explore educational content on YouTube to enhance my skill set, particularly in tools, problem analysis, and problem-solving techniques.
 I enjoy examining issues from multiple perspectives to develop well-informed and effective solutions.